Notice: System maintenance will be performed beginning Saturday, November 23rd, 2024, from 1:30 a.m. to 11:30 p.m. MST

 When preparing, you may need someone to testify or provide documents.
 You can make them testify or provide documents with a subpoena.
 Read our subpoena page.

 If you had to register for ODR, there are special rules that apply.
 You and the person suing you (the plaintiff) must talk with a facilitator to try to settle your case.
-If the plaintiff does not after 10 days, you can ask the court to dismiss the case.
+If the plaintiff does not respond after 10 days, you can ask the court to dismiss the case.
 This means you win.
-But the plaintiff can sue again later if theey want.
+But the plaintiff can sue again later if they want.

 If you want to the case dismissed, follow the steps below.